 3.2.4.2 A base station will be established for the magnetometer survey where readings can be taken to correct total intensity readings.
 The base station will be located in an undisturbed area.
-Given that the survey targets are large features as opposed to individual ordnance items, readings at the base station will be recorded at the beginning of each day, at approximately one-hour intervals during the day, and at the end of the day.
-This rate of measurement will be sufficient to account for diurnal variations for the purposes of this project.
+Base station readings will be collected at one second intervals.
 The location of the base station will be recorded in the field notebook.